 There aren’t many remodeling projects that work comfortably in both traditional and contemporary interiors.
 It’s hard to think of any bath fixtures that could do this.
 The same is true of most furniture, wallpaper, light fixtures, cabinets and even appliances.
-So, when you find something like a farmhouse apron sink that can look good in just about any kitchen, it’s worth taking a closer look.
+So, when you find something like a farmhouse sink (this style is also called a “farmhouse apron front sink”) that can look good in just about any kitchen, it’s worth taking a closer look.

 These fixtures are firmly rooted in the past because they echo designs from decades ago.
 But they also have contemporary grace notes due to their simple, unadorned designs, and are very popular with today’s kitchen designers.

-Though most farmhouse sinks have single bowls, double bowls are also widely available.
+Though most farmhouse kitchen sinks have a single bowl, double bowls are also widely available.
 Some buyers don’t want to make the change to single bowl models because they are used to how these sinks work.
 Others just prefer the look of a double bowl sink.
 Although both types function differently, the installation of both is basically the same.

 Most sink cabinets are 36 inches wide, but some are 30 inches wide.
 Farmhouse sinks are available in both sizes, so pick out a model that will fit your cabinet.
 Next, take out the template that comes with the sink and read the directions about how to use it.
 The template will explain how to support the sink and how to cut the counter next to it, if required.